 YOUNG PIANO & MUSICIANSHIP for age 4-6

-Piano playing, note reading, learning rhythms and songs with a CD to play and sing along with are the main features of our ‘Young Piano and Musicianship’ program which is great for:
+Piano playing, note reading, learning rhythms and songs with a CD to play and sing along with are the main features of our ‘Young Piano and Musicianship’ program, which is taught as one-to-one lessons and is great for:

 1) Small children who want to start learning the piano.

 2) Children who may like an introduction to music before they start learning a string or woodwind instrument.

 3) Introducing young children to the concept of the one–to-one instrumental lesson.

 4) A transition program for Maestro Possum graduates into learning a string or woodwind instrument, learning the fundamentals first.

 Using books, CDs and flashcards especially designed for this age group, your little one can start to learn how to read rhythms and notes, play tunes on the piano and eventually start to co-ordinate playing with both hands.

 Dexterity builds gradually and all students progress at their own pace with performance opportunities available once student, teacher and parent feel ready.

 The method we use has backing tracks available which can assist with rhythmic stability but also make a beginner feel like they are playing more than just a solo line with one hand.